Employee experience is a term that has become more and more popular in the last few years.

 A research done by Jacob Morgan showed that organisations that invested in cultural, technological, and physical aspects have 4x higher average profit, 2x higher average revenue, and 40% lower turnover.

 This is why 95% of HR executives prioritise employee experience as a focus area.
-They understood that a positive and effective employee experience is imperative to an organisation's success.
+They understood that a positive and effective employee experience gives them a powerful competitive advantage.

 Before we get to the actionable steps, you need to understand two things: the life cycle of an employee experience and ONE fundamental action that creates a positive employee experience.